AdriZ/az-statemachine/README.md

 ## 1. Introduction

-az-statemachine will help you to easily create finite state machines in C/C++ language.
+az-statemachine will help you to easily create finite state machines in C language.

 The "az-statemachine generator" will generate state machine templates.
 It takes xml file describing states and transitions and generates :